BMW 5 Series hybrid - Interior & comfort

-With an identical interior to the rest of the BMW 5 Series range, the marque has steered clear of marking out the 530e as being anything too out of the ordinary.
-In fact, the only differences are the buttons for the EV modes and a different instrument cluster, so the usual impressive 5 Series build quality and well sorted ergonomics are unaltered.
+With an identical interior to the rest of the BMW 5 Series range, BMW has steered clear of marking out the PHEV variants as being anything too out of the ordinary.
+In fact, the only differences are the buttons for the EV modes and a different instrument cluster, so the usual impressive 5 Series build quality and well-sorted ergonomics are unaltered.

-The ride may not be exactly as supple as that of a standard 5 Series because of suspension tweaks designed to counter the extra weight of the battery, but the 530e is still a hugely comfortable car.
+The ride may not be exactly as supple as that of a standard 5 Series because of suspension tweaks designed to counter the extra weight of the battery, but these are still hugely comfortable cars.

-The 530e is available in SE and M Sport trim levels.
+Both the 530e and 545e are available in SE and M Sport trim levels.
 The M Sport model features a bodykit, lighter alloy wheels, exterior gloss trim, leather upholstery and an M Sport steering wheel.

 Dual-zone climate control is standard, as are heated front seats with partially electric adjustment.
 Front and rear parking sensors are fitted too, and the door sill finishers bear the eDrive emblem.
 Externally, the chief recognition point for the 530e is the flap ahead of the front passenger door, behind which the illuminated plug-in charging socket can be found.

-The 530e comes well equipped as standard, but we’d be tempted to increase its versatility by adding the optional split-folding rear seat.
+The 530e and 545e come well equipped as standard, but we’d be tempted to increase the versatility by adding the optional split-folding rear seat.
 There are five optional packages that bundles some of the more popular choices together.
 The Visibility Pack includes adaptive LED headlights with a wash function and high-beam assist, the Technology Pack includes a Head-Up Display, WiFi hotspot preparation, a display key, wireless charging and gesture control, while the Premium Pack adds an electric sunroof and bootlid, and comfort seats with a massage function.
 The M Sport Plus Pack includes an upgraded stereo system, 20-inch alloy wheels, tinted windows and a bootlid spoiler.
 The Comfort Pack has several features to make the car more comfortable and easier to park, while the Parking Assistant Plus now comes with surround-cameras that record 20 seconds of footage either side of an accident, should one be detected.